Korea Hydro & Nuclear Power: Diversification

 KHNP plans to expand its new and renewable energy production capacity to 7.6 GW by 2030.
 The company is installing the world’s largest floating photovoltaic power-generation facility (300MW) on the Saemangeum Seawall in North Jeolla Province.
 With the city of Ulsan and Hyundai Motor Company, it installed a 6 MW photovoltaic power-generation facility.
-In 2019 KHNP completed a 19.2 MW onshore wind-power-generation complex in 2019, powering about 16,000 households at the foot of Noraesan mountain near its pumped-storage plant in Cheonsong, Syeongsangbuk-do Province.
+In 2019, KHNP completed a 19.2 MW onshore wind-power-generation complex in 2019, powering about 16,000 households at the foot of Noraesan mountain near its pumped-storage plant in Cheonsong, Syeongsangbuk-do Province.

 New markets

 In Romania, KHNP implementing a technical-service project for a radioactive waste repository.
 The company also strengthened cooperation with nuclear power plant operators in the Czech Republic, Poland, Kazakhstan, and Bulgaria.

+In 2025, KHNP announced it was withdrawing from the bid process for two new reactors at the Borssele Nuclear Power Station in the Netherlands.
+It had recently withdrawn from similar reactor selection processes in Sweden and Slovenia.

 Overseas renewable energy

-KHNP announced in September 2020 that it had joined a consortium with several South Korean financial institutions.
+In September 2020, KHNP announced that it had joined a consortium with several South Korean financial institutions.
 The consortium agreed to acquire 49.9 percent of four large wind farms in the United States.

 That year, the company joined Korea Overseas Infrastructure & Urban Development Corp (KIND), S Energy, and Hanyang Electric at the World Trade Center Seoul in a consortium to invest in a solar-power project in Chile.
 The consortium is promoting a 6.6MW plant in Guadalupe and a 6.4MW plant in María Pinto, both near Santiago, the capital of Chile.
 KHNP intended to complete construction in 2021 and operate the two plants for 25 years.